 Residential Roofing involves the installation of roof structures to support the roof.
 These are often a combination of rafters, beams, or plywood.
 Choosing the right roof structure for the particular type of roof covering you’re planning to install.
 The roof structure will also determine the roof’s slope, as certain roofing materials require different roof structures than others.
 This article explains the basics of residential Roofing and how it’s used.

 A professional roofer should be able to answer all of these questions and more.
-When it comes to residential Roofing, hiring a professional contractor at Roofer Lynnwood is always the best option.
+When it comes to residential Roofing, hiring a professional contractor is always the best option.
 While commercial Roofing is more expensive than residential Roofing, residential roofs typically have higher slopes and inclinations.
 The more complex your roof is, the more likely it will need to be repaired.
 As a result, you should hire a residential roofing company if you need a repair.

 The most common type of residential roofing material is asphalt shingles.
 Asphalt shingles are also popular, as they’re widely available and the least expensive roofing material.
 Asphalt shingles are relatively inexpensive and easy to install.
 They’re also available in a range of colors and are incredibly durable.
 And remember that asphalt shingles don’t have to be boring!
 You’ll also want to consider whether your chosen material will reflect heat well and withstand extreme weather conditions.